-Let me restate the difference in other words:
+Let me restate the difference between replication and reproduction in other words:

 In replication, outputs are exactly the same as the inputs but in reproduction, outputs are just similar to the inputs.